margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 ## See-thru gateways

 See-thru gateways MUST report their capabilities and the capabilities of each device they connect to the WFM.
-This is done by calling the `device capabilities` endpoint for the gateway itself and for each device.
+This is done by calling the `device capabilities` endpoint for the gateway itself and for each device behind the gateway.
 The `deviceId` in the endpoint is used to indicate the hierarchy of devices, with a parent/child relationship.
 For example, if a see-thru gateway with `deviceId` "gateway1" connects two devices with `deviceId` "deviceA" and "deviceB", the gateway would call the `device capabilities` endpoint three times with the following `deviceId`s: "gateway1", "gateway1/deviceA", and "gateway1/deviceB".

 When reporting its own capabilities, a see-thru gateway MUST report the role "Gateway".